A hearty bowl of Callos a la Madrileña on a cold winter day keeps you warm and cozy, just like how your grandmother used to make it back in the day.

 - When finished cooking, serve in a cazuela (terracotta clay pot) to give it a more authentic feel!

-It is best and highly recommended to make this dish using a pressure cooker as it will save you so much time.
+- Making this dish using a pressure cooker is best and highly recommended as it will save you so much time.
 Using a regular pot will take about 3-4 hours to cook.

 A good, hearty Callos a la Madrileña goes best with steamed rice, or if you want to go light, have it with some toasted bread!